CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ## Orthographic Spelling

-All words, when written in full, are spelt according to the common orthography.
+"All words, when written in full, are spelt according to the common orthography."

 ## Diphthongs and Vowels